-The word kanpai is a Japanese expression used for toasting cups equivalent to "health" in English.
-Few know it, but this word has a long history and a much deeper meaning that we will examine in this article.
+The word kanpai is a Japanese expression used to toast glasses equivalent to "cheers" in Portuguese.
+Few know, but this word has a long history and a much deeper meaning that we will examine in this article.

 For some reason they write kampai (with M) in the Portuguese language...
 This is just a transliteration from Japanese to Portuguese, but I think it's ugly and I prefer a thousand times to write the original kanpai.